nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-define-functional-components-in-preact.md

 </div>
 ```

 and we'll create a new file called `User.js`.
-We'll import 'h' from preact as we do on any file that contains JSX, and then we can export function called `User`.
+We'll `import` 'h' from preact as we do on any file that contains JSX, and then we can `export` function called `User`.
 This will return the JSX we copied from the other file.
-Then we'll also export as the default.
+Then we'll also `export` as the `default`.

 ####User.js
 ```html